Maumagnaguagno/HyperTensioN/docs/Custom.md

 Note that custom domains cannot be optimized/verified by static analysis extensions for each instance and may be harder to maintain and port.
 Two examples are available: [N-Queens](../examples/n_queens/N_Queens.rb) and [Sudoku](../examples/sudoku/Sudoku.rb).

-A module represents the domain with methods and primitive operators, according to the [API](../README.md#api "Jump to API"), and reused for different problems.
+A module represents the domain with methods and operators, according to the [API](../README.md#api "Jump to API"), and reused for different problems.
 Problems may be in a separate file or generated during run-time.
 Since HyperTensioN uses **metaprogramming**, there is a need to specify which Ruby methods may be used by the [planner](../README.md#algorithm "Jump to Algorithm").
-This specification declares operator visibility and the subtasks of each method in the domain structure.
+This specification declares operator visibility and how each task can be decomposed in the domain structure.

 ## Example
 Here the [Rescue Robot Robby domain](../examples/robby "Robby folder") is used as a domain example.